nabila-natasha/volve-snowflake-data-platform/README.md

 > Is there an observable relationship between choke size, wellhead pressure, and oil production rate?

-The project combines operational measurements with production data to investigate:
+The project combines choke size (% opening), average wellhead pressure, and oil production rate to investigate operational choke-management behaviour alongside production outcomes.

-- Choke size
-- Wellhead pressure
-- Oil production rate

-This demonstrates how operational variables can be analysed alongside production outcomes.

 ---